 Emily died of cancer in 1903, and Washington lived until 1926 when he died at the age of 89.
 Washington and Emily now rest in Cold Spring Cemetary in Emily’s home town of Cold Spring in New York’s Putnam County, about an hour north of Manhattan by Metro-North train.
 Their graves are marked with embellished Celtic crosses.
 Emily’s headstone describes her as “Gifted, Noble and True.”
 Sharing the scenic view with the Roeblings is the nearby grave of architect William Van Alen.
 His most famous work is another beloved New York City landmark, the Chrysler Building.

 Despite a supernatural curse or the mere earthly risks of taking on such an enormous task, the Roebling legacy lives on in one of America’s most important structures.
 While the Brooklyn Bridge itself is the greatest monument to the Roeblings’ work, but another smaller monument to the family tucked away in a rarely-visited spot.
 A steel sculpture featuring John, Washington, and Emily’s silhouettes is located at Anchorage Plaza on Old Fulton Street and Front Street.
 The piece was unveiled for the bridge’s centennial in 1983.
 Designed by artist Keith Godard, whose work you can also see in the New York City subway, the three figures are depicted admiring their work together, a scene that sadly never came to fruition in life.

-Learn more about the Roebling family and the history of the Brooklyn Bridge an upcoming Secrets of the Brooklyn Bridge walking tour!
+Learn more about the Roebling family and the history of the Brooklyn Bridge on an upcoming Secrets of the Brooklyn Bridge walking tour!